How to Start Finding Accent Students on Social Media (Without Feeling Salesy)(Part 2)

 Each week, we’ll cover one practical, low-pressure strategy pulled from my Free Getting Started Guide for Accent Coaches.
 These are the same steps hundreds of my students have used to get paying clients and build a career they love.

-Week 2: How to Start Finding Accent Students on Social Media (Without Feeling Salesy)
+Part 2: How to Start Finding Accent Students on Social Media (Without Feeling Salesy)

 “How would I even find students?”